andrewscaya/ascmvc/docs/middleware.rst

 Middleware
 ==========

-The LightMVC Framework uses **Zend Stratigility** for its middleware implementation.
+The LightMVC Framework uses **Laminas Stratigility** for its middleware implementation.
 This implementation is therefore PSR-15 compliant.

 Configuring middleware is very straightforward in the LightMVC Framework.
 In a ``config/middleware.config.php`` file, one might configure some middleware as per the following: